adaam2/adigum/README.md

 * To attach an image to a post or page as cover photo (just like in Medium), just add the image to *Set featured image* option under post/page editing
 * To stick posts under *Featured Posts* in home page, mark the post as *Sticky*.
 Do this by expanding *Visibility* option under post editing
 * The author's avatar is taken from Gravatar
+* There are two navigations: One of them in the left side pane of theme (through top-left corner logo) which contains search area, pages, categories and archives.
+And the other one is a quick navigation for most important links/pages or it could be act as shortcuts, it's located bellow blog name and tagline in home page.
+To activate and configure this navigation go to Appearance > Menus.

 ## Suggestions